LonoCloud/dcmon/README.md

 ## Example:

-The compose file at `examples/docker-compose.yaml` containers several compose services that behave in different ways.
+The compose file at `examples/docker-compose.yaml` contains several compose services that behave in different ways.
 The checks file at `examples/checks.yaml` has example check definitions for each of the services in the compose file.